Geometric zeta functions for higher rank p-adic groups: The Lefschetz formula

 Assume that $C_r$ is central in $\Ga$.
 Then

 \end{enumerate} \end{proposition}

 \begin{proof} \cite{padlef} \end{proof}

-For a representation $\pi$ of $G$ let $\pi^\infty$ denote the subrepresentation of \emph{smooth vectors}, ie $\pi^\infty$ is the representation on the space $\bigcup_{H\subset G} \pi^H$, where $H$ ranges over the set of all open subgroups of $G$.
+For a representation $(\pi,V_\pi)$ of $G$ let $(\pi^\infty,V_\pi^\infty)$ denote the subrepresentation of \emph{smooth vectors}, i.e., $\pi^\infty$ is the representation on the space $\bigcup_{H\subset G} V_\pi^H$, where $H$ ranges over the set of all open subgroups of $G$ and $V_\pi^H$ is the subspace of $H$-stable vectors.
 Further let $\pi_N$ denote the \emph{Jacquet module} of $\pi$.
 By definition $\pi_N$ is the largest quotient $MAN$-module of $\pi^\infty$ on which $N$ acts trivially.
 One can achieve this by factoring out the vector subspace consisting of all vectors of the form $v-\pi(n)v$ for $v\in\pi^\infty$, $n\in N$.
 It is known that if $\pi$ is an irreducible admissible representation, then $\pi_N$ is a admissible $MA$-module of finite length.
 For a smooth $M$-module $V$ let $H_c^\bullet(M,V)$ denote the continuous cohomology with coefficients in $V$ as in \cite{Borel-Wallach}.

-Let $\sigma$ be an element of a group $S$ acting on a finite dimensional $F$ vector space $V$.
-Then we write $\la_{\min}(\sigma|V)$ for the minimal norm of an eigenvalue of $\sigma$ in the algebraic closure $\bar F$ of $F$.
-Likewise, $\la_{\max}(\sigma|V)$ is the maximal norm of such an eigenvalue.
+Let $\sigma$ be an element of a group $S$ acting on a finite dimensional $F$-vector space $V$.
+Then we write $\la_{\min}(\sigma\mid V)$ for the minimal norm of an eigenvalue of $\sigma$ in the algebraic closure $\bar F$ of $F$.
+Likewise, $\la_{\max}(\sigma\mid V)$ is the maximal norm of such an eigenvalue.
 The Lie algebra $\g$ of $G$ has a direct sum decomposition $\g=\bar \n+\m+\n$, where $\m$ is the Lie algebra of $M$ and $\n$ is the Lie algebra of $N$ as well as $\bar\n$ is the Lie algebra of the opposite of $N$.
 Then let $\tilde M$ denote the set of all $m\in M$ such that

-\begin{theorem}(Lefschetz Formula)\\ Let $\Ga$ be a neat discrete cocompact subgroup of $G$.
+\begin{theorem}(Lefschetz Formula) \\ Let $\Ga$ be a neat discrete cocompact subgroup of $G$.
 Let $\ph$ be a uniformly smooth function on $A$ with support in $A^-$.
-Suppose that the function $a\mapsto \ph(a)|a^{2\rho}|$ is integrable on $A$.
+Suppose that the function $a\mapsto \ph(a)|a^{-2\rho}|$ is integrable on $A$.
 Let $\sigma$ be a finite dimensional unitary representation of $M$.
-Let $q$ be the $F$-splitrank of $G$ and $r=\dim A$.Then
+Let $q$ be the $F$-split rank of $G$ and $r=\dim A$.
+Then